northbright/zkteco/README.md

 # zkteco

-Package zkteco parses the XLS files outputed from zkteco device(KQ803) and update the employee attendance data in [Redis](https://redis.io).
+Package zkteco parses the XLS files outputted from zkteco device(KQ803) and update the employee attendance data in [Redis](https://redis.io).

 #### Data in Redis
 * The attendance data of each emplyee are stored in a Redis Hash.